 Liberal Arts Courses / General Education Requirements

 Liberal arts courses, commonly known as the general education requirements, vary between universities.
 Students are recommended to take between 3 and 9 credits from each area.
-The suitable number of credits to be taken must be mapped to the intended transfer universities’ requirements.
+The suitable number of credits to be taken must be mapped according to the intended transfer universities’ requirements.

 Area 1: Arts & Humanities